jhudsl/Documentation_and_Usability/docs/07-reference_guides.md

 This chapter will demonstrate how to:

-- Understand the goals of a reference guide
+- Understand the goals of a reference guide.
-- Describe characteristics of helpful reference guides
+- Describe characteristics of helpful reference guides.
-- Create a reference guide that will aid your user's ability to interpret and utilize your tool to the next level
+- Create a reference guide that will aid your user's ability to interpret and utilize your tool to the next level.

 ## The goal of a reference guide